Skip to main content

 Stearns County, MinnesotaOligotrophic

 On the LakeGrade rubric, Big Fish Lake pulls an A: clarity at 20.7 ft and 9 µg/L of phosphorus put it in the top bracket for Minnesota.
-Sub-grades cluster within a single letter of each other, which usually means the lake is in stable trophic balance rather than fighting one specific stressor.
+With clarity and phosphorus scored, the sub-grades cluster within a letter of each other, pointing to stable conditions rather than one specific stressor.

 Trophically, Big Fish Lake reads as oligotrophic — nutrient-poor, clear, and ecologically more sensitive to disturbance than richer lakes.
 At 70 ft of maximum depth, Big Fish Lake stratifies reliably through the summer — the hypolimnion stays cooler and clearer than the surface layer suggests.
 The lake's 557 acres and 5.9 miles of shoreline put it in the mid-range bucket — large enough for varied use, small enough that watershed inputs reach the whole basin.
 Within Stearns County's 55 graded waters, Big Fish Lake sits at rank 4, near the top of the local distribution.